vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/README.md

 ## Overview

-JAMNet is a comprehensive framework for streaming multimedia data over the internet using JSON, providing complete audio, video, and MIDI collaboration capabilities.
-The project enables real-time distributed multimedia sessions using the TOAST (Transport Oriented Audio Synchronization Tunnel) protocol with latencies approaching the physical limits of networking.
+JAMNet is a revolutionary framework that **eliminates traditional multimedia APIs entirely**, using **universal JSON message streams** for all real-time audio, video, and MIDI collaboration.
+The project achieves **GPU-native timing precision** with latencies approaching the physical limits of networking.

+### 🔥 **JAMNet's Revolutionary Architecture**

+1. **API Elimination**: No framework APIs - everything is JSON message routing
+2. **GPU-Native Timing**: Sub-microsecond precision using GPU compute shaders
+3. **Universal Compatibility**: Same JSON protocol works everywhere
+4. **Stream-As-Interface**: The message stream IS the interface

 **What started as MIDIp2p has evolved into the complete JAMNet ecosystem:**